 Our program includes intensive group therapy.
 Other aspects of healthy living are promoted in sessions which deal with assertiveness, life skills, goal setting, spiritual awareness, sexuality and recreational activity.

-In order to make a successful transition back into the community following the four-month residential program, clients may stay for up to eight months, if necessary, in one of the Quintin Warner annexes.
-During that time, clients may be referred to community resources for furthering education, career identification, community integration, etc.
+In order to make a successful transition back into the community following the four-month residential program, clients may stay for up to one year, if necessary, in one of the Quintin Warner annexes.
+During that time, clients may be referred to community resources for furthering education, career identification, and community integration.

 Mission Services of London receives funding support for this program from the Southwest LHIN (Local Health Integration Network), along with community donations support.
 A copy of the LHIN M-SAA agreement and supporting documents are available to read at this branch site or click here to download.

 For more information on the alumni programs please see the Referral Information below and contact the Director of QWH at: firstname.lastname@example.org

 Mission Services of London opens doors of hope with compassion for those seeking emergency shelter and support, by offering safe shelter, food, clothing and rehabilitation.